jonassu/OpenDuo-iOS-Objective-C/README.md

 ## Contact Us

-- You can find the full API document at the [Developer Center](https://docs.agora.io/en/)
+- You can find the API document at the [Developer Center](https://docs.agora.io/en/).
-- You can file a ticket about this demo at [issue](https://github.com/AgoraIO/OpenDuo-iOS-Objective-C/issues)
+- You can file a ticket about this demo at [issue](https://github.com/AgoraIO/OpenDuo-iOS-Objective-C/issues).

 ## License